gagan144/peopleportal/README.md

-# BlueStacks - PeoplePortal
+# PeoplePortal

+This project is a playground for developing django web application and deploying it on cloud using Heroku, AWS, GCP, Docker, Kubernetes, etc.

-Submission for BlueStacks position [Senior Member of Technical Staff (SMTS)](https://github.com/bluestacks/senior-backend-developer-assignment-adv)
+Earlier, this project was submitted as an assignment for the BlueStacks position [Senior Member of Technical Staff (SMTS)](https://github.com/bluestacks/senior-backend-developer-assignment-adv).
+Now, this project is used for experimenting with new technologies.

 ## Technology Stack
 - **Web Framework**: Python-Django
 - **Backend**: PostgreSQL
 - **Frontend**: Bootstrap, AngularJs, JQuery
-- **DevOps**: AWS/Heroku/Docker
+- **DevOps**: AWS/Heroku/Docker/Kubernetes

-## Design
+## Application
 ### RBAC(Role Based access control system) implementation
 - [peopleportal/management/commands/initialize_system.py](peopleportal/management/commands/initialize_system.py)
 - [peopleportal/middlewares.py](peopleportal/middlewares.py)